 At a minimum, the Board shall retain:

-1) Permanently: copies of corporate organizing documents, minutes of meetings, financial review reports, insurance policies, and claims, news releases.
+- Permanently: copies of corporate organizing documents, minutes of meetings, financial review reports, insurance policies and claims, news releases.

-2) For a minimum of seven (7) years: financial and tax-related documents, inventories, invoices, and receipts.
+- For a minimum of seven (7) years: financial and tax-related documents, inventories, invoices and receipts.

-b.
-If FoDSCL determines that any record is relevant to litigation, or potential litigation, those records shall be retained until it is determined they are no longer needed.
+- If the Friends determines that any record is relevant to litigation, or potential litigation, those records shall be retained until it is determined they are no longer needed.
 This provision supersedes any established retention provision.

 Section 3.
 Financial reviews

-a.
-For the purposes of the FoDSCL, a financial review or audit shall only be defined as an independent examination of finances.
+- For the purposes of the Friends, a financial review or audit shall only be defined as an independent examination of finances.

-b.
-The Board shall have a financial review of the FoDSCL’s books conducted, at least biannually, by an appointed committee or a qualified bookkeeper or accountant, none of whom may be signers on any FoDSCL account.
+- The Board shall have a financial review of the Friends’ books conducted, no less than every five years, by an appointed committee or a qualified bookkeeper or accountant, none of whom may be signers on any Friends account.

-c.
-Any Financial Review Committee shall be appointed by the President subject to the approval of the Board, and consist of at least three (3) individuals who are not related and/or do not reside in the same household as any FoDSCL authorized signers.
+- Any Financial Review Committee shall be appointed by the President subject to the approval of the Board, and consist of at least three (3) individuals who are not related and/or do not reside in the same household as any Friends authorized signers.

 ARTICLE XI: NOTIFICATIONS AND ELECTRONIC DELIVERY